surfstudio/Surf-SwiftObfuscator/README.md

 `-l` or `--line <line>` The line number on which strings should be obfuscated.
 By default, all lines will be obfuscated.

-### Example:
+#### Example

 To obfuscate all lines in a file in the terminal that opens, type:

 ```bash
 swift run SwiftObfuscator -f ../MyProject/Tokens.swift -s somesalt